gopalindians/base/README.md

 1. Download the latest flimsy version.
 2. Copy the flimsy directory to any location into your project you like.
 3. Copy the .htaccess file into your projects root directory.
+4. Setup flimsy in your index.php.
+5. And you're ready to use flimsy!

-4. Setup flimsy in your index.php:
+Setup flimsy in your index.php:

 ```PHP
 define('FLIMSY_ROOT', 'path/to/flimsy');
 require_once 'path/to/flimsy/flimsy.php'; // this will include all required classes
 ```

-5. And you're ready to use flimsy!

 ## Usage